ibara1454/web-template/README.md

 ### JavaScript and Css and ...

-Only use webpack to bundle js files.
-Css's will copied to the build directory by gulp.
+Only use webpack to bundle js files. *.styl's will be compiled to the build directory by gulp.

+Js Entry: `/js/bundle.js`

+Css Entry: `/css/style.css`